-In this waterslide decal tutorial, I will show you how to remove the background off of any image, recommend the best waterslide decal paper and provide tips on how to make the most out of your waterslide decal image using this puppy tumbler example.
+In this waterslide decal tutorial, I will show you how to create a waterslide image by removing the background and provide a few tips on how to make waterslide tumblers and mugs.

 I made this mug the other day for our family friends.
 I thought the phrase “ruff life” was quite fitting for dear little Milo here given he probably lives the most pampered puppy life I’ve ever known.

 A little irony always makes your coffee taste better.